Apple M1 Max (24-GPU) Benchmark, Test and specs

 Internal Graphics

 The Apple M1 Max (24-GPU) has integrated graphics, called iGPU for short.
+Specifically, the Apple M1 Max (24-GPU) uses the Apple M1 Max (24 Core), which has 3072 texture shaders and 384 execution units.
 The iGPU uses the system's main memory as graphics memory and sits on the processor's die.
-A processor with integrated graphics is also called APU (Accelerated Processing Unit).

 GPU name: Apple M1 Max (24 Core)